vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

   * Once it becomes active let it run for a full epoch during which transfer 1000 tokens to the reward account.
   * Verify that at the end of the epoch node 1 should have a stake score of 0 where all other nodes get stake score of 0.06

-### Performance score (related to [0064-VALP-validator_performance_based_rewards.md](https://github.com/vegaprotocol/specs-internal/blob/master/protocol/0064-VALP-validator_performance_based_rewards.md))
-1. Tendermint validator with insufficient self-delegation (<a name="0069-VCBS-018" href="#0069-VCBS-018">0069-VCBS-018</a>):
-  * Setup a network with 5 validators
-  * Self-delegate to 4 of the nodes **more** than the minimum amount set in `reward.staking.delegation.minimumValidatorStake`.
-  * Self-delegate to the 5th node **less** than the minimum amount.
-  * Verify that at the beginning of the next epoch the performance score of the 5th validator is 0.
-2. Tendermint validator with sufficient self-delegation (<a name="0069-VCBS-019" href="#0069-VCBS-019">0069-VCBS-019</a>):
-  * Setup a network with 5 validators.
-  * Self-delegate to all of them more than the minimum required.
-  *  Verify that after an epoch has past, the performance score of all of them is close to 1.
-3. Tendermint validator down (<a name="0069-VCBS-020" href="#0069-VCBS-020">0069-VCBS-020</a>):
-  * Setup a network with 5 validators.
-  * Self-delegate to all of them more than the minimum required in `reward.staking.delegation.minimumValidatorStake` and ensure the validators self-stake is an equal amount across all.
-  * Run the network for one epoch.
-  * Verify the performance score is close to 1 for all validators.
-  * Run the network for half an epoch then shut down validator 5.
-  * Verify that at the beginning of the next epoch the performance score for validator 5 is close to 0.5.
-  * Verify that, with validator 5 still down for the next epoch, at the beginning of the following epoch the performance score for validator 5 is 0.
-4. Non Tendermint validator (<a name="0069-VCBS-021" href="#0069-VCBS-021">0069-VCBS-021</a>):
-  * Set the network parameter `network.validators.minimumEthereumEventsForNewValidator` to 0.
-  * Setup a network with 5 validators and self-delegate to them.
-  * Announce a new node to the network and self-delegate to them.
-  * Every 1000 blocks the performance score of the new validator should go up by 0.1 until it reaches the maximum of 1.
-  * Verify that after enough epochs to represent at least 1000 blocks, the performance score of the joining validator is 0.1.
-  * Let the network run for 1000 blocks more and at the following epoch check that score is up to 0.2.
-Keep it running until it performance score of the joining validator reaches 1, then stop it.
-  * Verify that for every 1000 blocks, the performance score should go down by 0.1 until it reaches zero.
-5. Insufficient stake (<a name="0069-VCBS-022" href="#0069-VCBS-022">0069-VCBS-022</a>):
-  * Setup a network with 5 validators, self-delegate to each more than the required minimum as set out in `reward.staking.delegation.minimumValidatorStake`.
-  * Verify that at the beginning of the next epoch the validator has non 0 performance score, and voting power is greater than 10.
-  * Update the network parameter `reward.staking.delegation.minimumValidatorStake` for minimum self-stake to be more than is self-delegated.
-  * Verify that, at the beginning of the next epoch, all performance scores are 0 and voting power for all is 1 but the network keeps producing blocks and no nodes was removed from Tendermint.

 ### Multisig score
 1. Verfiy that for all erstaz validators their multisig score is 1 (<a name="0069-VCBS-010" href="#0069-VCBS-010">0069-VCBS-010</a>)
 2. Tendermint validators excess signature (<a name="0069-VCBS-011" href="#0069-VCBS-011">0069-VCBS-011</a>):